jneem/ascii-set/README.md

 ascii-set
 =========

 A mini-crate for representing sets of ASCII characters with fast membership testing.
-This crate was inspired by this [https://www.reddit.com/r/rust/comments/3l3bnn/eliminating_branches_in_rust_for_fun_but_not_much/](reddit discussion).
+This crate was inspired by this [reddit discussion](https://www.reddit.com/r/rust/comments/3l3bnn/eliminating_branches_in_rust_for_fun_but_not_much/).

 [![Build status](https://travis-ci.org/jneem/ascii-set.svg)](https://travis-ci.org/jneem/ascii-set)